uzakariyya/python-programming-fellowship/README.md

 - **Attendance**: Maintain a 90% attendance rate for weekly office hours (Saturday and Sunday).
 - **Capstone Project**: Complete a capstone project that demonstrates your ability to apply learned skills to a real-world problem, approved by the ArewaDS Team.

+However, for each stage we will provide certificate of completion.

 ---

 ### 🎥 Fellowship Kickoff